Step 2: Following a fair procedure Disciplinary procedure

 Although the Acas Code is not the law, if a disciplinary case reaches an employment tribunal, judges will take into consideration whether the employer has followed the Acas Code in a fair way.

-The Acas Code mainly applies to those with employee employment status.
+The Acas Code mainly applies to those legally classed as an employee.
 But to keep good working relationships, employers should follow the same fair procedure for all workers.

 Training for employers and managers